Using the DFA

 - In the window that pops up, select the [Mark Complete] button.
 Once a response has been marked as complete, it is removed from the scorer’s queue.

-In the event a scorer realizes that an error was made scoring a student’s response in the THSS, the scorer must immediately alert the site ELPAC coordinator (if the scorer is the test examiner or LST data entry staff) or the LEA ELPAC coordinator (if the scorer is the LST correspondence administrator).
+In the event a scorer realizes that an error was made scoring a student’s response in the THSS, the scorer must immediately alert the site ELPAC coordinator (if the scorer is the TE or local scoring data entry staff) or the LEA ELPAC coordinator (if the scorer is the LS correspondence administrator).
 The site ELPAC coordinator or LEA ELPAC coordinator must submit a STAIRS incident in TOMS.